 - You can choose to store your leftover pancakes in the fridge or the freezer.

 - If you’re storing them in the fridge, allow them to cool completely and then place them in an airtight storage bag.
 They will last in your fridge for about a week and you can reheat them in your oven.

 - Sometimes, I make an entire batch of pancakes to keep in my freezer for quick and easy weekday breakfasts.
 Again, I’ll let them cool and then I’ll add them to an airtight freezer safe bag.
 I’ll separate each with a layer of parchment paper so that they don’t stick and I can pull out exactly how many I want to reheat at a time.
 Then, I simply reheat them in my toaster.

 More Pancake Recipes

 Tools Used in this Recipe

-In a blender, add lemon juice, eggs, cream cheese, almond flour, baking powder, sweetener, and poppy seeds; blend for several seconds, or just until combined.
+- In a blender, add lemon juice, eggs, cream cheese, almond flour, baking powder, sweetener, and poppy seeds; blend for several seconds, or just until combined.
 Batter should resemble that of a normal pancake-batter.

 - Set batter aside for 3 to 4 minutes.